 The typical color of California kingsnakes is black or dark brown with white or occasionally pale yellow stripes.

-They may vary from person to person, but generally speaking, they appear to be striped in black and white or brown and yellow.
+They may vary from person to person, but generally, they appear striped in black and white or brown and yellow.

 They can be found in various habitats, including ranches, grasslands, deserts, marshes, woods, coastal areas, suburbs, and suburban areas.